shreyaansh/Local-Remote-Git-Push-Script/README.md

 # Local-Remote Git Push Script

-Script(s) I wrote for pushing my code from my local branch to the remote branch when working in a team environment with a lot of branches being sent for code review and stuff before the code getting pushed to master.
+Script(s) I wrote for pushing my code from my local branch to the remote branch when working in a team environment with every feature being worked on a different local branch which is then pushed to a remote branch to be code reviewed, and when approved to be sent for QA testing, which when done, finally getting _merged_ (local master) and then _pushed_ (remote master) to master.

-This repository and readme is to help me remember more about how **_git_** works when working in a team environment and more about how it works.
+This repository and readme is made to help me remember more about how **_git_** works when working in a team environment and also how it works in general.

 It gets the name of the current branch automatically without having to write it out.